jecki/DHParser/README.md

 CPython interpreted version.

-Depending on the use case, e.g. when parsing large files, [PyPy3](https://www.pypy.org/) yields even more impressive speed-ups, up to 8 times faster than CPython.
+Depending on the use case, e.g. when parsing large files, [PyPy3](https://www.pypy.org/) yields even greater speed-ups.
+However, in other cases pypy can also be noticeably slower than cpython!
 To circumvent the longer startup times of pypy3 in comparison to CPython, it is recommended to use the xxxServer.py-scripts rather than calling the xxxParser.py-script each time when parsing many documents subsequently.

 Sources